Surfside Condo That Collapsed Had Major Structural Damage

-A 2018 report raised major red flags about the structural integrity of the Champlain Towers South, the Surfside condo building that partially collapsed this week, killing at least four and trapping another 159.
+UPDATED, June 26, 8:21 p.m.: A 2018 report raised major red flags about the structural integrity of the Champlain Towers South, the Surfside condo building that partially collapsed this week, killing at least five and trapping another 156.

 The engineer tasked to survey the building for its 40-year recertification found “abundant concrete cracking and spalling” as well as failed waterproofing below the pool deck that was causing “major structural damage” to the slab below the deck, entrance drive and planters, according to the report, which was made publicly available by the town of Surfside late Friday night.
 (For the full report, click here.)

-Note: This story has been updated to reflect the second report was filed after the collapse.